modernweb-dev/web/docs/guides/test-runner/getting-started.md

 # Test Runner >> Getting Started ||10

-Testing your code is very important to have the confidence to release often.
+Code tests give you the confidence to release often.
-Green tests should mean that the change is good to go 👍
+If all the tests pass, the change is likely good to go 👍

+But... it is just as important to test that your test code fails if things are *not* right.
+That's why the initial failures (below) are expected: we write all the test scaffolding before writing the function that "does the work."

-## Writing my first test
+## Writing the first test

 We plan to write a utility function `sum` which sums up 2 parameters.
-We start by defining on what we expect the code to do.
+We start by defining a "specification" that tells what we expect the code to do.

 ```js
 it('sums up 2 numbers', () => {